 Choosing a Technique that Works for You:

 For those of you who are new to meditation, there are a variety of factors to consider when choosing a technique that works for you.
 Based upon your life circumstances, religious beliefs, and the amount of free time you have, there will be particular practices that serve you best.
-In addition to the techniques discussed here, there are others that offer meditators similar opportunities to connect with their deepest self and increase the levels of life satisfaction they live with.
+In addition to all these factors, you might also want to consider a peaceful environment where you can be alone while meditating.
+If indoors, you could invest in a yoga mat and some plain cute wallpapers for peaceful meditation.
+And, for outdoors, you might want to get hold of a secluded place for yourself.
+Besides the techniques discussed here, there are others that offer meditators similar opportunities to connect with their deepest self and increase the levels of life satisfaction they live with.
 While more complicated meditation practices, such as Kundalini and Kriya Yoga, require the teachings and supervision of an instructor, the ten techniques we examined here can be practiced in the comfort of your home.
 Regardless of which technique one decides to use, maintaining a regular practice can dramatically improve each of our lives and the lives of those around us.
 Now, we can end this in-depth exploration of ten celebrated meditation techniques with a quote from Tibetan meditation master Sogyal Rinpoche.
 He tells us:

 The gift of learning to meditate is the greatest gift you can give yourself in this lifetime.”